frenchu/pragmatic-programming/content/posts/kotest-migration-guide.md

 ## Last but not least

 Finally, I needed to update the Kotlin language version.
-There was problem in the runtime.
-Definition of class `kotlin.time.MonotonicTimeSource` could not be found.
+There was a problem in the runtime.
+The definition of the class `kotlin.time.MonotonicTimeSource` could not be found.
 Kotest is using experimental Kotlin features for profiling and measuring the time of test execution.
 I updated to the latest version of Kotlin language, and it fixed the issue.

 ## What about fixes?